JuliaCI/Nanosoldier.jl/README.md

 ##### Benchmark Results

-Once a `BenchmarjJob` is complete, the results are uploaded to the [BaseBenchmarkReports](https://github.com/JuliaCI/BaseBenchmarkReports) repository.
+Once a `BenchmarkJob` is complete, the results are uploaded to the [BaseBenchmarkReports](https://github.com/JuliaCI/BaseBenchmarkReports) repository.
 Each job has its own directory for results.
 This directory contains the following items: